leboff/scriptingdx-dreamhouse/README.md

 ## Push Source Metadata to Scratch Org

+To push all the local source into the scratch org, type the command:

+    sfdx force:source:push

-To push all the local source into the scratch org, type the command: `sfdx force:source:push`.
-It will take a few moments, but soon enough all the metadata will be pushed into the scratch org.
+It will take a few moments, but soon all the metadata will be pushed into the scratch org.

 ![image](https://cloud.githubusercontent.com/assets/746259/19616528/196668e6-97ca-11e6-900b-d63cbad55306.png)

 ## Assign a Permset to the DreamHouse App

 At this point we’re close to being able to run the DreamHouse app.
-But, the DreamHouse app uses a permission set to provide access to the app.
-You can see this in the source that was pushed into the org.
+But if you look at the source that was pushed to the org you'll see that the app uses a permission set to provide access.
 Before we can access the app, we need to assign that permset using the CLI:

     sfdx force:user:permset:assign -n Dreamhouse